buildingSMART/BCF-XML/Documentation/README.md

 CameraDirection | No | Camera direction
-CameraUpVector | No | Camera up vector ViewToWorldScale | No | Vertical scaling from view to world AspectRatio | No | Proportional relationship between the width and the height of the view (w/h)
+CameraUpVector | No | Camera up vector ViewToWorldScale | No | Vertical scaling from view to world AspectRatio | No | Proportional relationship between the width and the height of the view (w/h).
+Assume 1.0 when reading previous BCF versions.

 #### PerspectiveCamera